dvalluri/denrover-v0/README.md

 # denrover-v0

-The goal is to build a basic rover with raspberry pi 5 which acts as a development tool to implement and test various planning, navigation and mapping algorithms.
+This rover platform is designed as a lightweight testbed for experimenting with planning, navigation, and mapping algorithms.
+Initial builds focus on basic obstacle avoidance and motion control using ultrasonic sensors.
+Future versions will support more advanced SLAM modules with additional sensor integration.

 ## Hardware